semantic-web-company/ptlm_wsid/README.md

 1. ```
    @incollection{revenko2022learning,
-    title={Learning Ontology Classes from Text by Clustering Lexical Substitutes Derived from Language Models 1}, author={Revenko, Artem and Mireles, Victor and Breit, Anna and Bourgonje, Peter and Moreno-Schneider, Julian and Khvalchik, Maria and Rehm, Georg}, booktitle={Towards a Knowledge-Aware AI},
+    title={Learning Ontology Classes from Text by Clustering Lexical Substitutes Derived from Language Models}, author={Revenko, Artem and Mireles, Victor and Breit, Anna and Bourgonje, Peter and Moreno-Schneider, Julian and Khvalchik, Maria and Rehm, Georg}, booktitle={Towards a Knowledge-Aware AI},
     pages={155--169},